 return

-cur = cur.nextHashmaps and sets are the workhorses of optimal solutions.
-If you can spot when to reach for one, you can usually find a fast solution to a problem.
+cur = cur.nextHashmaps and sets show up in basically every optimal solution.
+If you can spot when to reach for one, a fast solution usually follows.
 Here are some tips for using them well:

 A technique using two pointers to traverse data structures efficiently.